 Sarah Ann Winnâ€™s first book, Alma Almanac (Barrow Street, 2017), was selected by Elaine Equi as winner of the Barrow Street Book Prize.
 Sheâ€™s the author of five chapbooks, the most recent of which is Ever After the End Matter (Porkbelly, 2019).
 Her work has appeared in Five Points, Kenyon Review Online, Massachusetts Review, Smartish Pace, and Tupelo Quarterly, among others.
 She teaches writing workshops in Northern Virginia and the DC Metro area, and online at the Loft Literary Center.
 Visit her at http://bluebirdwords.com or follow her @blueaisling.

-Your most recent book of poetry is Failure Lyric.
-Tell us a bit about this project and how it came about.
+Your new collection of poetry is Ever After the End Matter.
+Tell us about the project and how it came into being.